Among the things that inspired us to create Royale Maps was the Carta Marina.

 "A whale is a very great fish about one hundred or three hundred foot long, and the body is a vast magnitude; yet the orca, which is smaller in quantity, but more nimble in assault, and cruel to come on, is his deadly enemy.

 An orca is like a hull turned inside outward; a beast with fierce teeth, with which, as with the stern of a ship, he rends the whale guts, and tears his calves body, or he quickly runs and drives him up and down with his prickly back, that makes him run to the fords, and shores."

 Most sea monsters from the Carta Marina came from folklore.

 The Sea Cow is a classic.
 It was a common medieval belief that every land animal had its counterpart in the sea.
 This belief can be observed through printed medieval bestiaries.
 Below are images from the ceiling paintings of the Church of St Martin in Zillis, Switzerland.

+A sea chicken, sea elephant and sea bear, all panels from the ceiling of St Martin's Church.
+These date back to the 12th Century.
 These old beliefs still linger in the names of some marine animals today, such as the catfish and the starfish.

 THE SEA SERPENT